 - 1. Using the T-handle rotor wrench, turn the tie-down screw to the left (counterclockwise) to release the rotor. - 2.
 Remove the rotor by lifting it straight up and off the drive shaft. - 3.
-Remove the rotor lid and remove tubes or bottles.
+Remove the rotor lid and remove tubes.

-BOTTLES AND TUBES
+TUBES